IBM/easej-app-mod-demo/README.md

 This panel shows all the dependencies that are part of this migration plan.
 If you do not want to modernize any of the dependencies, or if they are no longer relevant, you can remove them from the plan by deselecting them.

-For this lab we will be modernizing all of the dependencies.
+For this lab, there are no dependencies associated with the application.

-[Click on **Start in IBM Cloud**.
-Upon completion, it will create a Cloud project and stand up and configure service instances for the application, databases and message queues defined in the migration plan.
-From there you can customize the instances to suit your needs.]
+[Clicking the **Start in IBM Cloud** button creates a Cloud project, provisions service instances, and configures databases and message queues as outlined in the migration plan.
+From there you can customize the instances to suit your needs.
+However, this step will be skipped in this lab.]

 At the top right side of the panel, click the **Download plan** button.
 This will result in a zip file being downloaded to your local system.